alexanderloy/wg-mtu-tester/README.md

 ## Script to find best MTU for WG

-Because having the best MTU set is a big Gamechanger for WireGuard i was searching for a easy Solution to find it.
-Found some Solutions with heatmaps etc. but not what i wanna have.
+Because having the best MTU set is a big gamechanger for WireGuard i was searching for a easy solution to find the best MTU.
+Found some solutions with heatmaps etc. and a lot of extras but not what i wanna have.

-I just wanna have a simple fast easy to install Solution.
+I just wanna have a simple fast easy to use solution.
 Did not found this, so here is it.

 This has been tested on openwrt.
 Please install first iperf3 and bash package: